Increasing Conversions Through Web Optimization

 In order to increase web traffic and conversions, Collegis performed and implemented the following.

 Degree and program pages were redesigned to increase consistency, visibility and conversions.
 Many had been thin on content, making it difficult for search engines to understand the value of a page and why they should make it visible as a search result.

 Improving Calls to Action (CTAs)

-Placement of CTAs within the application conversion path on the homepage and program pages made it simpler for prospects to apply
+Placement of CTAs within the application conversion path on the homepage and program pages made it simpler for prospects to apply and request information.

 Foundational and Technical SEO